-- NOTE: Depending on the model, the monitor might be capable of supporting Thunderbolt, USB Type-C, HDMI, or DisplayPort inputs.
+- NOTE: Depending on the model, the monitor might be capable of supporting USB Type-C, HDMI, or DisplayPort inputs.
 The video mode is determined by the video cable used.
 The monitor automatically determines which inputs have valid video signals.
 You can select the inputs through the OSD menu.
 The monitor ships with select cables.
 Not all cables shown in this section are included with the monitor. - 1.
-Place the monitor in a convenient, well-ventilated location near the computer. - 2.
-Connect a video cable. - NOTE: Some USB Type-C ports support display output.
-To determine if the USB Type-C port on your monitor is capable of supporting DisplayPort output, see Rear components on page 5 and Bottom components on page 6. - Connect one end of a DisplayPort cable to the DisplayPort connector on the rear of the monitor and the other end to the DisplayPort connector on the source device.
+Place the monitor in a convenient, well-ventilated location near the computer.

+2. Route the signal cable and power cable through the cable routing fixture on the monitor stand.